cigroup-ol/windml/doc/dependencies.rst

 Dependencies
 ============

-We currently use Python 2.7.x, since some depencencies are not yet fit for Python 3.
+The windML framework is based on Python 2.7.x, since some depencencies are not yet fit for Python 3.x.

 Ubuntu LTS 12.04
 ----------------